Lighthouses of Gabon

 - Cap Lopez (3)

 - 2012.
 Active; focal plane about 35 m (115 ft); white flash every 5 s.
 30 m (98 ft) triangular skeletal mast.
 Patrice Penven contributed the photo at the bottom of this page; it shows the lighthouse being installed in June 2012.
-The tower is too new to appear in Google's satellite view.
+Google has an indistinct satellite view.
 Located about 500 m (0.3 mi) northeast of the historic lighthouse, adjacent to the Cap Lopez petroleum tank farm.
 Site status unknown.
+Admiralty D4290.1; NGA 25373.

 - * Port